Prompt

 get

-To find the flag, run the list command on the server to get the directory listing and then use the get command with the syntax of get [file name] whereby the filename would be one of the files you get from the directory listing.
-Eventually, you will find that one of the files has a flag stored in it.
+To find the flag, run the list command on the server to get the directory listing the filenames.
+Then use the get command with the syntax of get [filename].
+Eventually, you will get one of the files has a flag stored in it.

 Questions